Thursday, 26 January 2023

 It's also in this season that both the Brigadier and Benton will fade into the woodwork once and for all.
 It may sound a bit heartless, but I'm not so upset by this.
 Losing the characters means UNIT stories will get phased out, too.
 By this point, I'd had all the UNIT adventures I need.
 Giving the whole organisation a rest for a while was just what the show required.
 The Brigadier would, at least, return now and again in a few years' time.
 On each occasion, the character was marvelously re-created by both Nicholas Courtney and the writers that were bringing him back.

 And then there's the Doctor, himself.
 Tom Baker is still doing those bizarre mood changes at the start of most stories.
 But it's definitely less abrasive, this year.
 Like he's getting a better handle on where exactly he wants the character to go.
 It does still come across as a bit weird, though.
 He fluctuates between grim and morbid and whimsical and lighthearted with little or no motivation.
 Even in something like Pyramids of Mars, where he has some license to get very dramatic because of the nature of the threat that Sutekh poses to the Universe, the shift in personality still doesn't quite make sense.
 He's this darker more serious character even before he realizes Sutekh is involved.
-I actually think it would have been more effective if he had been more jovial until learning of the Osiran Menace and then suddenly become darker, afterwards.
+I actually think it would have been more effective if he had been more jovial until learning of the Osiran Menace and then suddenly becoming more serious, afterwards.
 Instead, he's already ominous right at the start of the tale.
 Admittedly, the little: "I'm a Time Lord, I walk in eternity" speech is nice.
 But, maybe, he could have bounced back from that moment and become fun for a while until he found out about Sutekh.
 Or, maybe, the speech just needed to go elsewhere.

-But I will say that at least the character is starting to feel more consistent.
+But I will say that, at least, the character is starting to feel more consistent.
 As I said, the mood jumps aren't as big as they were in Season Twelve (he also seems to be the same personality in both Brain of Morbius and Seeds of Doom).
 The performance, however, is still a bit disjointed.
 Which definitely affects my overall enjoyment of the season.
 But things are starting to get a bit smoother with how Baker is handling the role.

 THE GENUINELY BLAND